LQR471814/lqr471814.github.io/content/post/12-25-2025-systemd-smart-backups.md

 ExecStart=/usr/bin/borg create /path/to/repo::arch /path/to/data
 ```

-Let's create a timer unit that runs this service periodically.
+Then, let's create a timer unit that runs this service
+periodically.

 ```ini
 [Unit]